XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BNS/README.md

 # Overview

 Here lies the binary neutron star initial data solver and diagnostic codes.
-The initial data is constructed using maximal slicing with a flat spacial metric with which it is possible to acheive maximal spins up to approximately `[-0.6, 0.6]`.
+The initial data is constructed using maximal slicing with a flat spacial metric with which it is possible to achieve maximal spins up to approximately `[-0.6, 0.6]`.
 The v2 code is a considerable improvement over the v1 code as it uses superimposed NS solutions to initialize the binary instead of building the binary from equal mass, non-boosted TOV solutions followed by iterative changes to the binary components.
 When comparing to v1, generating equal-mass non-rotating is automated (i.e. the user no longer needs to perform the setup and solve separately), however, generating the ID is slightly slower due to needing to perform a stage of fixed orbital frequency prior to solving the hydro fields consistently.
-Most importantly, when generating arbitrary spin and unequal mass, the cost savings is roughly (N)x faster where N is, in the case of v1, the number of iterative solutions needed to acheive a given mass ratio and spin configurations.
+Most importantly, when generating arbitrary spin and unequal mass, the cost savings is roughly (N)x faster where N is, in the case of v1, the number of iterative solutions needed to achieve a given mass ratio and spin configurations.

 Note:  When referring to `Mtot` below, we will be referring to the sum of the ADM masses of the TOV solution as measured at infinite separation (i.e. isolated TOV solutions) - `Mtot := (MADM_MINUS + MADM_PLUS)`